 An applicant for admission as a transfer student should write or call the Office of Admissions for an application or may go to apply.rhodes.edu to access Rhodes' online application.
 The student should have official transcripts from his or her secondary school and all postsecondary institutions attended sent directly to the Office of Admissions.
-If the secondary school transcript does not include the student's scores on the SAT-I or ACT, the student must have these sent to the Admissions Office from the testing agency.
-Transfer applicants applying for January entrance must also provide fall mid-semester grade estimates from their professors.
+If the secondary school transcript does not include the student's scores on the SAT or ACT, the student must have these sent to the Admissions Office from the testing agency.
+Transfer applicants applying for January entrance must also submit a Mid-Semester Grade Report (available from the admissions office) containing grade estimates from their professors.
 Admission and scholarship decisions are made in the context of both the secondary and post-secondary academic record.
 Prior college work is evaluated in light of Rhodes' established degree requirements.
 Transfer students whose prior work is not compatible with a Rhodes degree program may find it necessary to extend their college career in order to complete all requirements for a degree.

 Rhodes' admissions policy is to only consider applications for transfer from students who are in good standing at the last institution attended.
-Students under academic or disciplinary suspension are not encouraged to apply to Rhodes until eliqible for readmission to the suspending institution.
+Students under academic or disciplinary suspension are not encouraged to apply to Rhodes until eligible for readmission to the suspending institution.